Ameer-hamza65/StudyBuddy/README.md

 ****📘 Project Overview: StudyBuddy**** <br>
 **StudyBuddy** is an AI-powered learning companion built with FastAPI and Streamlit.
 It integrates two powerful modes:

-You can try the StudyBuddy here: https://studybuddyforyou.streamlit.app/
+You can try the StudyBuddy here: <br>
+just upload the pdf from the top left corner <br>
+https://studybuddyforyou.streamlit.app/

 **How to Run**